stx-advox/stacks-advocates/Journeys RoadMap.md

 Please listen [here](https://www.youtube.com/watch?v=qvfWp25NQYU) for detailed description of **_Journeys_**

 Below a is brief oversimplified roadmap including a template for beginning Journeys as a Advox member via a discord post and corresponding policykit driven flows.
+After formation of our Journeys working group we will be sure to add dates here too.

 - Template:
     - Let’s ensure horizontal system design is built into the edges of our Advocates community as it is at the core of our Advox design i.e